Your Questions & Answers

 A By contacting group enquiries via our contact page (click here)

 Q If I join how do I find out what is happening or where to find information on groups/events?

 We will send you an email every month informing you of the next Monthly Meeting.
 We will also email you when our Newsletter is published.
-Otherwise information is posted on two notice boards at the Ash Centre and St. Peter’s Hall.
+Otherwise information is posted on a notice board at the Ash Centre.
 Or you can send a request through the contact page (click here).

 Attending Monthly Meetings is another way of keeping in touch.

 A The overall management is the responsibility of an elected Trustee Board, supported by management support teams.

 The activities of Ash U3A are carried out by individual interest groups.